Best Foster Care Resource for Kinship Caregivers with Emergency Placement in NWT

 Waiting for your social worker to explain everything is a common default, but in the NWT it carries real risk.
 The 24.7% vacancy rate in Child and Family Services means your assigned worker may change multiple times during the licensing process.
 Each new worker requires you to re-explain your situation.
 Having a written reference — a guide you can consult independently — means you maintain continuity even when the system does not.

 Staying in an informal customary care arrangement without pursuing formal licensing is a choice some families make, particularly in smaller communities where the care arrangement is recognized by the community regardless of government paperwork.
-The tradeoff is financial: without licensing, you forgo per diem payments, clothing allowances, specialized needs funding, and Jordan's Principle access.
-In communities where the cost of living is extreme, that financial support can be the difference between sustainable caregiving and caregiver burnout.
+The financial and service consequences depend on the arrangement and the authorities involved, so confirm them before deciding.

 Using the guide alongside your regional office is the recommended approach.
 The guide gives you the process knowledge and financial information to have a productive conversation with your social worker.
 Your social worker handles the case-specific decisions — which forms to file, how to schedule assessments, how to navigate any complications in your specific background or housing situation.
 The two resources complement each other.